MFlisar/github-docs/docs/pages/libraries/lumberjack.md

 !!! info-primary "Information"

-    The complete library is **modularized** so that you can add just add those parts of it that you are interested in.
+    The complete library is **modularized** so that you can just add those parts of it that you are interested in.

 ??? info-primary "Timber Support"